 In terms of the restaurant experience, efficiency and speed have a whole new meaning.
 From the reservation-making process to ordering and payment processing.
 Customers have high expectations.
 They want things done quickly, efficiently, and correctly the first time around.

 There are new apps for restaurant staff that are created every week that help with efficiency.
-This means that there’s no reason why restaurateurs can’t deliver top-notch services to their customers.
+By staying up-to-date on the latest restaurant technology, restaurateurs ensure delivering top-notch services to their customers.

 Social media has changed practically every industry out there.
 The restaurant industry is no exception to this.
 Professional food critics aren’t the only deciding factor for new restaurants and whether they’ll make it or not.
-In fact, the public’s voice through social media has a huge sway.
+In fact, the public’s voice through social media has a huge sway on O2O efforts.

 Guests that visit restaurants these days are well-informed.
 They know more than ever about what’s happening at your restaurant.
 Guests are knowledgeable about food cost, food safety, quality produce, and the price they should be paying.
 They will also have opinions about other details like restaurant decor.